 Change your curtains

 Just like carpets, heavy curtains are very good at trapping pollen and other allergens.
-To reduce the amount of pollen in your home during the spring and summer seasons, either wash your curtains regularly, consider changing them for lightweight material (without folds), or install blinds that are easily cleaned.
+Another way to reduce the amount of pollen dust in your house during the spring and summer seasons is to either wash your curtains regularly.
+Also, consider changing them for lightweight material (without folds), or install blinds that are easily cleaned.

 Use pillow and mattress covers